appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 A `SLSB` has NO state, only for the time you invoke a method on it.
 As these bean type is designed for efficiency and simplicity the developer doesn't need to take care about memory consumption, concurrency or lifecycle.

+> `SLSBs` are similar to PHP`s default request behaviour, where instances are created to handle a request and will be destroyed when the request has been finished.

 ###### Lifecycle

-On each request an new `SLSB` will be instantiated when requested.
+On each request an new `SLSB` instance will be created.
+After handling the request, the instance will simply be destroyed.

 ##### Stateful Session Beans (SFSBs)